Skip to content

 David P. Calleo, Follies of Power: America’s Unipolar Fantasy, Cambridge: Cambridge University Press, 2009.

-The Follies Of Power Book Cover
+The Follies of Power book cover

 The election of Barack Obama notwithstanding, Calleo sees the political imagination of America’s elites still deeply attracted to a unipolar view of world politics.
 In this way of looking at the world, peace and prosperity in the global system require a reigning superpower.
 Great Britain is imagined to have played this role in the nineteenth century and the United States to have inherited it in the twentieth.
 America’s interest and duty are thought to lie in fulfilling this fate that history has thrust upon the US.
 The unipolar vision persists tenaciously but is more and more false.
 In reality, today’s disposition of international power and wealth is increasingly plural.
 America’s unipolar vision grows progressively dysfunctional as much of the world fears and resists it.